Table of contents

-Proxy materials are invisible materials that only render to the stylization control maps within MNPRX, modifying stylization effects.
-As this may sound abstract, please watch the following tutorial demonstrating its usage within the watercolor stylization.
+Proxy materials are invisible materials that only render to the stylization control maps within Flair, thereby only modifying effects on the final image.

-The first element within the mnpr_uber material is the
+The first element within the proxy material is the

 Open ShaderFX button, which opens the ShaderFX Graph.
 This graph allows complete control to customize the material with nodes.
 The graph is intended for shader writers or advanced users who know how to manipulate and work with the ShaderFX framework.
 Using the ShaderFX framework is outside of the scope of this documentation, but you can learn a lot by watching these tutorials.

 The VtxControl setting enables the control of stylization effects through the vertex colors.
-This attribute is automatically managed by MNPRX and is activated as soon as you start using PaintFX.
+This attribute is automatically managed by Flair and is activated as soon as you start using VertexFX.

 Color Tint darkens the material with a specified color.
 This attribute is especially useful for materials like tinted windows.